 That is where prompt-based extraction becomes practical.
 With invoice data extraction software, the team can upload the invoices, describe the fields it needs in natural language, ask for one row per line item, and tell the system to repeat invoice-level values on each row.
 The product's core job is converting invoices into structured Excel, CSV, or JSON files, which fits this use case because the output needs to stay consistent across repeated aircraft-parts batches rather than just look correct on one sample PDF.

 For aviation teams, the useful prompt is usually specific about the columns that matter: supplier, invoice number, invoice date, currency, VAT fields, part number, quantity, unit price, line total, and any PO, work-order, serial, batch, or release reference present on the invoice.
-Once the workload reaches that level of repeatability, a prompt-based workflow is less about automation as a slogan and more about producing the same review-ready row structure every time.
+At that point, prompt-based extraction is less about automation as a slogan and more about producing the same review-ready row structure on every batch.

 Extract invoice data to Excel with natural language prompts